liliuming-truism/pxb-docs/docs/xtrabackup-option-reference.md

 If the option is disabled, a backup continues while concurrent DDL events are executed.
 These backups are invalid and fail in the Prepare step.

-Use a [safe-slave-backup](#safe-slave-backup) option to stop a SQL replica thread before copying the InnoDB files.
+Use a [safe-replica-backup](#safe-replica-backup) option to stop a SQL replica thread before copying the InnoDB files.

 ### lock-ddl-per-table